Last Updated: January 2024

 Once your starter is going well, you can take days off by storing it in the fridge.
 This will slow the process and cause your starter to produce more alcohol instead.
 It becomes more inactive and not as useful for making loaves of bread.

-You can store the starter in the fridge for a couple of days to a few weeks without feeding.
+You can store the starter in the fridge for several days to a few weeks without feeding.
 The longer it is stored, however, will mean it needs a longer time to get going and active again.
 Follow the day seven directions for a few days to get an active starter again before using.

 I forgot to feed it